Global Treasury & Finance

 During the rapid decline of oil prices in early 2015, energy companies and service providers were forced to respond and prepare for the unexpected: at Gibson Energy, the Treasury department proactively assessed financial alternatives to preserve their balance sheet.
 By understanding key drivers and risks they were able to find win-win solutions that provided Gibson with the financial flexibility to weather the downturn while still protecting the bank syndicate’s balance sheets.
 Hear about the key drivers of success and lessons that can be applied to companies experiencing financial challenges, negotiating with lenders, or exploring/implementing complex financial strategies.

-Under the Trump administration, the possibility of another cash repatriation has increased.
+Under the current administration, the possibility of another cash repatriation has increased.
 In view of this, corporate treasury and tax teams should be strategically aligned with the business growth plan.
 Attend this session to gain a greater understanding of the cash and liquidity impact of a mandatory tax on unrepatriated foreign earnings, changes to the funding and cash management strategies if the tax preference for debt is eliminated, and how the legal entity structure and its geographic location would apply to financial transactions.
 Prepare for this anticipated event with a review of the potential tax and treasury approach and how it can be applied today.

 Brexit: What, When, How?